shmulik-willinger/advanced_lane_finding/writeup.md

 ## Thresholded binary image

 To create a thresholded binary image we need to use various aspects of the gradient measurements like thresholds of the x and y gradients, the overall gradient magnitude, and the gradient direction to focus on pixels that are likely to be part of the lane lines.
-I used a combination of the following techniques:
+I used a combination from the following techniques:

 1. Sobel - Using the Sobel operation to identify pixels where the gradient of an image falls within a specified threshold range.